edenreich/docker-cluster/README.md

 # Installation

-Run to add the script to your system path
+Run the following to add the script to your system path
 ```sh
 cp ./bin/docker-cluster $HOME/bin
 ```
-Or run the following command using bash:

 Then run:
 ```sh